sachinlim/discord-bot/README.md

   <img src="https://user-images.githubusercontent.com/80691974/208089922-d21f70c6-e779-4371-9c84-28a00093a3ea.JPG">
 </p>

 Sometimes, items are sold in bulk in a single listing, such as "5x Intel i5-7400", meaning the price for the listing is 5 times higher than if it was a single item sold.
-To avoid abnormalities like these, trimming is done by 15% from the lowest and highest prices, reducing the total list of items down to 70%.
+To try and avoid abnormalities like these, trimming is done by 15% from the lowest and highest prices, reducing the total list of items down to 70%.
+This should mean that most of the outliers are removed.

 In the event that there is a typo in the search term or the item does not exist, an error message is sent.